notem/nmathe.ws-content/bots/saber/index.md

  <br />
  <img src="%base_url%/assets/MakePublic.JPG" alt="Make calendar public" style="max-width:90%;">
  <br />

+ Or, if you wish to keep your calendar private, use the ``oauth`` command to provide access to your Google Account's calendars.
+For more information, reference the ``oauth`` command documentation.

 2. (optional) If you already have a calendar setup, but not yet made it public, you can toggle the calendar's share settings in the 'Calendar settings'>>'Share this calendar tab' It should look something like this:

   <br />
   <img src="%base_url%/assets/ChangeShareSettings.JPG" alt="Change calendar share settings" style="max-width:90%;">
   <br />

+  Again, you may alternatively provide access to a private calendar with the ``oauth`` command.

 3. Next, you'll need to find the calendar's public address.
 The calendar's public address is listed near the end in the calendar's settings webpage under the 'Calendar details' tab.
 It should look something like this: